northbridge-sys/en-lsl-framework/README.md

 🛑 FATAL ERROR: Everything is terrible.
 Script stopped.
 ```

-or, if you change the runtime loglevel to TRACE (such as with `enLog$SetLoglevel( TRACE );`), you'll not only get additional relevant logs, but a header that shows the exact time, the first 4 digits of the object's UUID (handy for distinguishing between objects with the same name), the current memory usage, the preprocessed source line number, and the name of the script logging the message:
+or, if you change the runtime loglevel to TRACE (such as with `enLog_SetLoglevel( TRACE );`), you'll not only get additional relevant logs, but a header that shows the exact time, the first 4 digits of the object's UUID (handy for distinguishing between objects with the same name), the current memory usage, the preprocessed source line number, and the name of the script logging the message:

 ```
 🔽 [12:11:24.81] (16% 13a1 @25) New Script